canonical/synapse-operator/docs/tutorial/getting-started.md

 In case you don’t have access to a DNS: The browser uses entries in the `/etc/hosts` file to override what is returned by a DNS server.
-So, to resolve it to your Traefik IP, edit /etc/hosts file and add the following line
+So, to resolve it to your Traefik IP, open the `/etc/hosts` file and add the following line
 accordingly:
 ```
 10.152.183.225 tutorial-synapse.juju.local